joel-heath/AdventOfCode2023/README.md

 My C# solutions to [Advent of Code 2023](https://adventofcode.com/2023).
 Trying to one-liner as many as possible.

 ## Notes
-Here you can easily navigate each days code and read about how well I think I did, as well as how close I was to solving it in one line.
+Here you can easily navigate each days code & read about how well I think I did, as well as how close I was to solving it in one line.

 ### Legend
 🟢 Successful one-liner.<br>